alsosprachben/mnvkd/README.md

 See `vk_test.c` or `vk_http11.c`.
 The I/O API is in `vk_thread_io.h`, and utilities for implementing some RFCs are in `vk_rfc.h`.

+The full set of thread APIs are in the `vk_thread*.h` files.
+How the blocking ops work is explained below.

 ## System Properties

 ### Soft-Real-Time